 In February 2021, but effective on January 1, 2021, we entered into a lease agreement with 605 Nash, a related party, whereby we leased approximately 6,883 square feet (the Initial Premises) in a two story mixed use building containing approximately 64,643 rentable square feet on 605-607 Nash Street in El Segundo, California.
 This facility is used primarily for pharmaceutical development and manufacturing purposes.
 The lease term commenced in January 2021 and expires in December 2027, and includes an option to extend the lease for one three-year term through December 2030.
 The base rent is approximately \$20,300 per month with an annual increase of 3% on January 1 of each year during the initial term and, if applicable, during the option term.
 In addition, under the agreement, we are required to pay our share of estimated property taxes and operating expenses.
-We will receive a rent abatement for the first seven months, and a tenant improvement incentive of \$0.3 million from the landlord for costs and expenses associated with the construction of tenant improvements for the Initial Premises.
-During the three months ended March 31, 2022 and 2021, we recorded rent expense of \$0.1 million, respectively, which is reflected in research and development expense, on the condensed consolidated statements of operations.
+We received a rent abatement for the first seven months.
+The lease also provides a tenant improvement incentive of \$0.3 million for costs and expenses associated with the construction of tenant improvements for the Initial Premises.

 In May 2021, but effective on April 1, 2021, we entered into an amendment to our Initial Premises lease with 605 Nash.
 The amendment expanded the leased square feet by approximately 57,760 rentable square feet (the Expansion Premises).
 The lease term of the Expansion Premises commenced in April 2021 and expires in March 2028, whereby the company has the option to extend the initial term for three years.
 Per the terms of the amendment, the term of the Initial Premises lease was extended for an additional three months and now expires on March 31, 2028.
 Base rent for the Expansion Premises is approximately \$170,400 per month with annual increases of 3% on April 1 of each year.
 We are responsible for the build out of the facility space and associated costs.
-The amended lease provides for a rent abatement for the first seven months, and for a tenant improvement allowance of approximately \$2.6 million for costs and expenses related to improvements made by us to the Expansion Premises.
-During the three months ended March 31, 2022, we incurred \$0.5 million of rent expense related to the Expansion Premises lease agreement.
+We received a rent abatement for the first seven months.
+The amended lease provides for a tenant improvement allowance of approximately \$2.6 million for costs and expenses related to improvements made by us to the Expansion Premises.